New Jersey Gov. Phil Murphy issues stay-at-home order for nearly all of state's 9 million residents

 Coronavirus cases in New York surged to more than 10,000 with 6,211 cases in New York City alone, Cuomo said Saturday.
 According to the governor, cases are slowing in Westchester County but are growing on Long Island.

-California Gov. Gavin Newsom also issued such an order, which went into effect Thursday night and will remain in place until further notice.
+California Gov. Gavin Newsom also issued a stay-at-home order, which went into effect Thursday night and will remain in place until further notice.
 It says residents should leave their homes only when necessary.

 In Pennsylvania, Gov. Tom Wolf ordered that all businesses that are not "life-sustaining" close.